ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Apple’s M-Series Chips: Transforming the Computing Field - <a href="https://medium.com/@OwyHasan/apples-m-series-chips-transforming-the-computing-field-fae82a11a3eb" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Won’t Replace iOS Developers - <a href="https://medium.com/@shobhakartiwari/ai-wont-replace-ios-developers-9441c7a0732e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hasan`**
+✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>These Apple chips, which were released in 2020 kicking off with an M1 chip, marked the shift from Intel processors to Apple’s in-house ARM…</blockquote>
+<blockquote>Hey there, fellow iOS developer! 👋 Feeling a bit anxious about all this AI talk?
+I get it.
+The tech world’s buzzing with ChatGPT this, and…</blockquote>

 <h3>2.
 How A Simple, Stupid Error Keeps Crashing My App - <a href="https://medium.com/code-like-a-girl/how-a-simple-stupid-error-keeps-crashing-my-app-d9783332648f" target="_blank" rel="noopener noreferrer">link</a></h3>